lwears/godumpanalyser/README.md

 ## AD Dump Analyser

-This will parse the ADdump.ntds returned from impackets secretsdump and give some general statstics.
+This will parse the ADdump.ntds returned from impackets secretsdump (`-user-status`) and give some general statstics.
-It will output a CSV file of duplicated passwords in the format Count,Hash,Users It will also output a simple text file with the latex code to copy and paste the duplicated hashes directly into the report.
+It will output a CSV file of duplicated passwords in the format `Count,Hash,Users` It will also output a simple text file with the latex code to copy and paste the duplicated hashes directly into the report.

 ## Input Example